ZhengaoLi/DISP-LLM-Dimension-Independent-Structural-Pruning/README.md

 4. If you want to perform fine-tuning, simply treat the model files located in `path/to/your/out_dir` as as standard Hugging Face models.
 You can use the existing PEFT library or any other fine-tuning libraries for this purpose.

 ---

+####  What This Code Does

+1. Pruning with Hypernetwork :
+   - The hypernetwork (`hypernetwork.py`) generates pruning vectors for each layer in LLaMA.

+2. Training Pipeline :
+   - The main script (`train_hypernetwork.py`) handles training the hypernetwork while freezing the main LLaMA model.
+   - The pruning process is guided by a regularization loss  to enforce a target pruning ratio.

+3. Distributed Training Support :
+   - The framework supports  Distributed Data Parallel (DDP)  and  Fully Sharded Data Parallel (FSDP)  for scaling across multiple GPUs or nodes.
+   - Distributed environment setup is handled in `distributed_env.py`.

+4. Dataset Preprocessing :
+   - Utilities in `data_utils.py` preprocess datasets, tokenize text, and create dataloaders.
+   - Compatible with HuggingFace datasets, such as Wikitext.

+5. LLaMA Model with Pruning :
+   - The LLaMA model architecture is adapted for pruning in `modeling_llama_pruning.py`.
+   - Tokenizer is provided in `tokenizer.py`.

+---

 #### To-Do List
 - Add supports for other datasets and models.